 Full program oversight means having an expert dedicated to every aspect of your AED program’s lifecycle.
 A program manager tracks maintenance schedules, monitors device status, and ensures every unit is compliant and ready for use.
 This white-glove approach to AED program management removes the administrative burden from your team and significantly reduces your organization’s liability risk.
 You gain peace of mind knowing that a professional is making sure your program is always prepared for an emergency.

-How Integrated Systems Simplify Management
+Using Integrated Systems to Simplify Management

 For many organizations, AEDs are tracked using spreadsheets or calendar reminders, which are prone to human error and quickly become unmanageable as a program grows.
 An integrated AED management system can streamline the process of tracking device locations, maintenance schedules, and training records, ensuring that your program remains compliant and effective.
 These systems provide a single source of truth for every device you own.